MVSS: A Unified Framework for Multi-View Structured Survey Generation: Related Work

-Separately, multi-signal evaluation has improved the reliability of long-form LLM outputs.
-Reflection-based self-revision \citep{madaan2023selfrefine,shinn2023reflexion}, LLM-as-a-judge scoring \citep{fu2024gptscore,bhat2023llmasannotators,bansal2023llmasannotators}, fact verification \citep{kryscinski2020factcc,dixit2023efactsum}, and reranking techniques \citep{nogueira2019bertranker} provide complementary correction signals.
-However, these methods still treat structure as secondary to text generation and do not enforce coherent organization across survey views.
+Prior scientific knowledge organization relied on document embeddings \citep{beltagy2019scibert,cohan2020specter}, graph retrieval \citep{kasela2025kgretrieval}, and bibliometric clustering \citep{waltman2012classification}, yielding coarse structures insufficient for fine-grained surveys.
+Unlike recent LLM-based taxonomies that serve primarily as standalone exploration tools \citep{hsu2024chime,kargupta2025taxoadapt,zhu2025contextaware}, our Hierarchical Knowledge Tree (HKT) acts as a strict structural anchor that dynamically constrains table generation and narrative synthesis to ensure cross-view consistency.

-\textbf{MVSS bridges this gap by making structure itself the optimization target.} By jointly modeling hierarchical abstraction and multi-signal verification, MVSS ensures that trees, tables, and text form a coherent, navigable, and faithfully grounded representation of the research landscape, enabling more interpretable and reliable survey generation.
+Separately, multi-signal evaluation improves LLM reliability via reflection \citep{madaan2023selfrefine,shinn2023reflexion}, LLM-as-a-judge \citep{fu2024gptscore,bhat2023llmasannotators,bansal2023llmasannotators}, fact verification \citep{kryscinski2020factcc,dixit2023efactsum}, and reranking \citep{nogueira2019bertranker}.
+Yet, structure remains secondary. \textbf{MVSS bridges this gap by making structure the optimization target.} By jointly modeling hierarchical abstraction and verification, MVSS ensures trees, tables, and text form a coherent, faithfully grounded representation of the research landscape.